 Sport climbing is simply ascending rock faces using only your hands and feet (free climbing) with all of your protection being fixed bolts that are preplaced on a rock face and left permanently attached in the rock for other climbers.
-Sport climbing, like top-rope climbing, is all about the rewards of rock climbing with minimal risks.
-Sport climbing is about pushing the limits of your climbing ability in a generally safe setting, working on difficult moves, and then finally succeeding on hard routes.
-Sport climbing makes you a better climber.
-It’s a heck of a lot of fun too!
+Sport climbing, like top-rope climbing, is all about the rewards of rock climbing with minimal risks and dangers.
+Sport climbing is about pushing the limits of your climbing ability in a generally safe setting, working on difficult climbing moves, and then finally succeeding on hard climbing routes.
+Sport climbing not only makes you a better rock climber but it’s a heck of a lot of fun too!

 Sport Climbing Protection

 Sport climbing offers a different challenge than traditional climbing where the lead climber places nuts and cams in cracks for protection when falling.
-In sport climbing all the protection already exists, placed on the rock face by the first ascent party who drilled holes in the rock, hammered bolts into the holes, and then attached a bolt hanger so a climber could hang a quickdraw and clip a rope into it for protection.
-This security allows climbers to ascend routes without having to carry and place removable gear.
+In sport climbing all the protection already exists, placed on the rock face by the first ascent party who drilled holes in the rock, hammered bolts into the holes, and then attached a bolt hanger so a climber could hang a quickdraw and clip a climbing rope into it for protection.
+This security allows climbers to ascend routes without having to carry and place removable gear like nuts and cams.
 Instead sport climbers can attempt routes harder than their limits, pushing the envelope of the possible and concentrate on climbing movements rather than placing protection for safety.

-After you’ve learned all of the basics of rock climbing, like belaying, lowering, using handholds, and footwork, in an indoor climbing gym and then gone outdoors and top-roped a lot of routes at your local crag with more experienced climbers or a guide, you’re probably ready to try your hand at sport climbing.
+After you’ve learned all of the basics of rock climbing, like belaying, lowering, using handholds, and footwork, in an indoor climbing gym and then gone outdoors and top-roped a lot of routes at your local crag with more experienced climbers or a guide, you’re probably ready to try your hands at sport climbing.
 Out on bolted sport cliffs like those at the New River Gorge, Joshua Tree National Park, and Shelf Road, you can learn about lead climbing and concentrate on practicing new techniques.

-- Many bolted crags are close to cities and easily accessed.
+- Many bolted sport climbing crags are close to cities and easily accessed.

-- Hiking approaches to the cliffs tend to be short and quick.
+- Hiking approaches to sport climbing cliffs tend to be short and quick.

-- The bolt protection is already in place so you don’t have to carry a heavy pack laden with lots of gear.
+- The bolt protection is already established and in place so you don’t have to carry a heavy pack laden with lots of gear.

-- You don’t need to spend a lot of money on gear since all you need is a rope, quickdraws, and your personal climbing gear—rock shoes, harness, belay device, and chalk bag.
+- You don’t need to spend a lot of money on climbing equipment since all you need is a rope, quickdraws, and your personal climbing gear—rock shoes, harness, belay device, and chalk bag.